xpack-dev-tools/xbb-helper-xpack/github-actions/README.md

 ### Test work flow

-Travis tests are manually triggered, and use the files in the project repo, so it is necessary to push latest changes in the `xpack-develop` branch to GitHub.
+Travis tests are manually triggered, and use the files in the project repo, so it is necessary to push latest changes in the `xpack-development` branch to GitHub.

 The first step is one of the top `trigger-travis-*.sh` scripts,